christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-7-section-5-virtue-and-fulfillment.md

 toward others will not be *communicable* to others who do not already agree - will not be intersubjectively justifiable - and thus will not aid in conflict resolution or in the stable construction of norms that would allow a healthy society to form and for cooperation to become possible.
+Therefore, forsaking such rationality is not just a forsaking of the rational faculty and the virtue of justice, but a leaving-behind of the greater part of the ability to cooperate, to form stable societies, and more.

 ### assumed universalizability